 The Health and Fitness Benefits

-Reducing your intake of processed food, full of bad quality fats, additives and excess salt is unsurprisingly, not great for your health.
+Reducing your intake of processed food, full of bad quality fats, additives and excess salt is unsurprising, not great for your health.
 By replacing this with nutritious, natural food means that your calorie consumption is effortlessly reduced while the volume of food can remain the same.
-The increase in protein and fiber also leaves you feeling fuller, resulting in less desire to snack in between meals.
+The increase in protein and fibre also leaves you feeling fuller, resulting in less desire to snack in between meals.

 The Paleo diet is credited with having a great impact on overall health including improved mood, better digestion, lowered levels of systemic inflammation resulting in reduced risk of chronic disease and increased energy.